eldritchreality/propagator.js/readme.md

 #### Propagators
 Found at propagator.js
 Propagators do something with a value when it has changed.
 They carry no state, they are purely a function of cells.
+This is the primary interface to the module, you can access all constructors as methods on the Propagator object.

 methods:

 *   constructor: takes a function, a list of input cells, and and output cell.
 Registers a function on the input cells that sets the output cells whenever the input cells change value.
 *   makeCell: returns a newly created blank cell.
+*   addProbe: adds a probe with a "name" to a Cell.
+Api as listed for probe.js

 #### Constants
 *Not implemented yet*